Cheapest Project Management Tools 2026: 8 Budget-Friendly Options Compared

 - No built-in time tracking or Gantt charts on lower tiers

-- Reporting capabilities are thin compared to alternatives
+- Reporting capabilities are thinner compared to alternatives

-Bottom line: Trello is perfect if you want something your team will actually use without training.
-The Standard plan at $5/user/month hits a sweet spot for small teams who need more than the basics.
+Bottom line: Trello is perfect if you want something your team will actually use without training sessions.
+The Standard plan at $5/user/month hits a sweet spot for small teams needing more than the basics.

 3. Todoist — Best for Personal Productivity and Lightweight Team Use